City of Berkeley • Harassment Prevention Policy

 Certainly if you are advised by a co-worker that your behavior is offensive, you must immediately stop the behavior, regardless of whether you agree with the person's perception of your intentions.

 OTHER TYPES OF HARASSMENT PROHIBITED BY THE CITY’S POLICY

-The City’s policy also prohibits harassment on the basis of race, color, national origin, sexual orientation, religion, physical or mental disability, age, veteran status, or any other characteristic protected by applicable law.
+The City’s policy also prohibits harassment on the basis of race, color, national origin, ancestry, religion, age, physical or mental disability or medical condition, genetic information, gender, gender identity, gender expression, marital status, pregnancy, denial of medical or family care leave, or any other characteristic protected by applicable law.
 The City will not tolerate an employee engaging in any of the conduct listed below.

 - Verbal conduct such as threats, epithets, derogatory comments or slurs.

 - Visual conduct such as derogatory posters, photographs, cartoons, drawings or gestures.

 - Written communications containing statements which may be offensive to individuals in a particular protected group, such as racial or ethnic stereotypes or caricatures.